FC Dinamo Sokhumi: Other teams

-Dinamo Sukhumi also have junior and women's teams.
+Dinamo Sokhumi also has junior and women's teams.
 The latter currently taking part in division 1 of Georgian women's league secured the bronze medals in the 2022 season.
 Their reserve team is represented in the second tier.

-In late December 2020 head coach Davit Tavartkiladze and team captain Tamar Akhlobadze were awarded a special governmental prize for their contribution to development of the Abkhazian football.
-Dinamo Sukhumi is the first club in the South Caucasus to have formed a football academy for women.
+In late December 2020 head coach Davit Tavartkiladze and team captain Tamar Akhlobadze were awarded a special governmental prize for their contribution to the development of Abkhazian football.
+Dinamo Sokhumi is the first club in the South Caucasus to have formed a football academy for women.

-Colours and badge
+Colors and badge

-Dinamo's traditional kit colours were blue and white.
-Their crest was of a blue letter "D", written in a traditional cursive style, on a white background with the name of their home town "Sukhumi" written in front of a football underneath.
+Dinamo's traditional kit colors were blue and white.
+Their crest was of a blue letter "D", written in a traditional cursive style, on a white background with the name of their home town "Sokhumi" written in front of a football underneath.